chfoo/furlat/README.rst

 Results are currently stored into a text file.
 For example, if you run bit.ly, a folder called ``bitly`` will be created with the text files inside the folder.
 The text files contain the discovered URLs.

+Infinitely running commands check if a file called ``STOP`` is present.
+If the modified file is newly modified or created, the command will stop gracefully.

 Commands
 --------